 Complexity

-The complexity determines which tag should be considered decisive for evaluation purposes if multiple tags have been assigned to a ticket.
-The tag with the highest complexity (“Specialist topic”) is used as the primary tag.
+Complexity defines which tag should be decisive for evaluation purposes if a ticket has been assigned multiple tags.
+The tag with the highest complexity (“Specialist topic”) will be used as the primary tag.

 Priority